-Ahrefs provides an excellent domain rating system that gives you an idea of how much trust it has in a particular website.
+Ahrefs provides an excellent domain rating system that gives you an idea of how much trust it has in a particular site.
 And that’s exactly what our freeRank Checker finds out.

 SiteChecker displays not only the Ahrefs rank but also the domain rating, total external backlinks, and much more:

-These metrics allow you to see how your website is currently performing.
+These metrics allow you to see how your site is currently performing.
 For example, a domain rating of 76 is excellent.
-Conversely, anything below 50 would indicate that you require external links to high-authority websites.
+Conversely, anything below 50 would indicate that you require external links to high-authority sites.